selva-dt3/corporate-learning-hub-225521/README.md

 3) Apply SQL in order
 Open the Supabase SQL editor (or use Supabase CLI) and run the SQL files in this exact order:

-- lms_backend/supabase/schema.sql
+- lms_backend/supabase/schema.sql    (APPLY FIRST)
-- lms_backend/supabase/policies.sql
+- lms_backend/supabase/policies.sql  (APPLY SECOND)
-- lms_backend/supabase/storage_buckets.sql
+- lms_backend/supabase/storage_buckets.sql (APPLY THIRD)
-- lms_backend/supabase/seed.sql (optional; update UUIDs before running)
+- lms_backend/supabase/seed.sql (APPLY FOURTH, optional; update UUIDs before running)

+Prerequisites and Idempotency:
+- pgcrypto extension: schema.sql enables it via "create extension if not exists pgcrypto;" (safe re-run).
+- Tables and indexes are created with IF NOT EXISTS (safe re-run).
+- Policies are applied by dropping if exists and recreating (safe re-run).
+- Storage buckets use ON CONFLICT DO NOTHING and policy drop/create (safe re-run).
+- seed.sql is commented examples; copy, replace UUID placeholders with actual auth.users.id values, then run as needed.

 Notes:
 - schema.sql sets up tables and indexes.
+Quizzes.spec uses a JSONB format with "questions" and optional "scoring" map; /quizzes/{id}/submit depends on "answer" entries per question.
-- policies.sql enables RLS and defines policies for admin, hr, and employee roles.
+- policies.sql enables RLS and defines policies for admin, hr, and employee roles aligned with backend routes:
+  * Admin/HR: CRUD lessons, quizzes, assignments; list all; manage submissions.
+  * Employees: read only assigned lessons/quizzes; read own assignments; insert/select own quiz_submissions.
 - storage_buckets.sql creates private buckets (lesson-content, quiz-assets) and policies so only admin/hr can manage; employees should access via signed URLs issued by the backend.
 - seed.sql includes examples; adjust IDs to match users created in your Supabase auth.
+If you need repeatable seeds, wrap with ON CONFLICT DO NOTHING where appropriate.

 4) Create initial admin user
 - Create a user in Supabase Authentication (Dashboard or CLI).